Don't Confuse Throughput with Productivity In Sterile Processing

 Variables

-When measuring instruments as your productivity metric, you have to consider variables.
-Just as equipment issues can affect throughput in a department, other production issues can affect productivity.
-Here are some of them:
+When measuring instruments as your productivity metric, it's important to account for various variables.
+Similar to how equipment problems can impact a department's throughput, other production issues can influence productivity.
+Some of these issues include:

-• instrument migration in sets (probably the #1 issue in SPD)
+instrument migration within sets (likely the primary issue in SPD)

-• poor workstation setups (including inadequate inspection tools)
+Inefficient workstation setups (such as insufficient inspection tools)

-Depending upon your department's unique issues, you will need to buffer your productivity metric.
-Considering data suggest that the average person is only productive for about three to six hours a day.
+Your department's specific challenges will necessitate adjustments to your productivity metric.
+Research indicates that the average individual is productive for approximately three to six hours per day.

 Final Tally